niklasf/build-raspbian-image/README.md

  * `needrestart`, telling you which services to restart after package upgrades.

- * Install `apt-cron` to automatically look for package updates.
+ * Install `cron-apt` to automatically look for package updates.
 Regularly updates the package lists (but does not install anything) if installed without any reconfiguration.